Malloreddus recipe (Sardinian gnocchi)

 2 pinches of sea salt

-Combine the salt with the water and gradually add liquid to the flour (Note: you may not need all the water so it is important to add it gradually)
+Gradually add the liquid to the flour (Note: you may not need all the water so it is important to add it gradually).
+Mixing it together with a fork or hands, and stop adding the water when the dough has formed/come together

 Using a gnocchi board, press each piece of dough with your thumb along to form a ribbed effect on the outside and a hollow centre (alternatively you can press the gnocchi along the edge of a fork)